Erotemic/shitspotter/README.rst

 Check back for updates, but because this is a personal project, it might take some time for it to fully drop.

+* 2021-12-30 -
+    - Found errors in the dataset stats, updating README.
+    - Updated analytics to be updated as the dataset grows.
+    - Initial SIFT-based matching isnt as robust as I'd hoped.
+    - First data is on IPFS, still need to open ports.
+ID of the root dataset is: QmRGxbcjYb7ndCzZ4fEBBk2ZR7MtU43f4SSDEeZp9vonx9
 * 2021-11-23 - Added annotation process overview and dataset sample.
 * 2021-11-11 - Initial upload of data munging scripts.
 * 2020-12-18 - Took the first picture.